Karvel/analogjs-blog/src/content/posts/how-i-switched-my-website-to-analog.md

 For the post cover images, I wanted to provide an easy way to show the photo name, author, and link.
 I decided to use a popover for this.
 Since I needed to make one by hand, I decided to use content projection.
 I made a <a href="https://github.com/Karvel/analogjs-blog/blob/develop/src/app/components/popover/popover.component.ts" target="_blank" rel="noopener">component with the responsibility of having the popover icon</a>, that would open a passed in <a href="https://github.com/Karvel/analogjs-blog/blob/develop/src/app/components/popover/image-info-popover-content.component.ts" target="_blank" rel="noopener">additional component as projected content</a>.
 I set the tab index on the popover icon so keyboards could navigate to it.
 This worked out nicely, and so I added it to the photos in the masonry grid also.

+#### Skeleton Loader

+After the site had been live for a little while, I wanted to improve the loading experience by adding skeleton loaders.
+With the way that the site is constructed, image skeleton loaders made the most sense.
+I made a <a href="https://github.com/Karvel/analogjs-blog/blob/develop/src/app/components/skeleton-card/skeleton-card.component.ts" target="_blank" rel="noopener">skeleton card component</a> that accepts `height`, `maxWidth`, and `width` as bindings.
+I also added a <a href="https://github.com/Karvel/analogjs-blog/blob/develop/src/app/services/screen-size.service.ts" target="_blank" rel="noopener">screen size service</a> so I could listen to resize events to make the skeleton cards responsive.

 #### Masonry Grid

 I have used Flickr for many years, and I have always liked the way that masonry grids look.
 I wanted to put some of my favorite photos on a page, where they would randomly load from a list into a masonry grid.
 My initial approach involved a directive, which felt too heavy for what I needed.
 I looked around for a CSS only solution, and found <a href="https://blog.logrocket.com/responsive-image-gallery-css-flexbox/" target="_blank" rel="noopener">this very useful article</a>.
 I tweaked the styling and ended up with <a href="https://github.com/Karvel/analogjs-blog/blob/develop/src/app/components/masonry-grid/masonry-grid.component.scss" target="_blank" rel="noopener">these rules</a>.

 #### Object Fit

-After implementing the masonry grid, I styed the post and talk thumbnail images with `object-fit: cover` to <a href="https://github.com/Karvel/analogjs-blog/pull/92/files" target="_blank" rel="noopener">improve the flow of the cards</a>.
+After implementing the masonry grid, I styled the post and talk thumbnail images with `object-fit: cover` to <a href="https://github.com/Karvel/analogjs-blog/pull/92/files" target="_blank" rel="noopener">improve the flow of the cards</a>.

 #### Broken Image Directive